Skip to main content

 My Paytm account was messed up by cheats when my husband responded to a commercial inquiry and asked the merchant to hold the call so that he could confirm.
 He then called the merchant back from my number.
 We both lost our funds.

-Every electronic fund transfer has a strict warning regarding safeguarding our accounts and never disclosing passwords and PINs to unsolicited callers.
-We have educated and skilled hackers who invade the privacy of our accounts as pickpockets and wipe the slate clean from the luxury of their homes.
+Every electronic fund transfer includes a strict warning regarding the safeguarding of our accounts and the importance of never disclosing passwords and PINs to unsolicited callers.
+We have educated and skilled hackers who invade the privacy of our accounts, much like pickpockets, and wipe the slate clean from the luxury of their own homes.

 Everything summarizes that all transfers are fraught with dangers.